LakshmiLokesh12/movie-booking-app/README.md

 1.You can create accounts for user as well as theatre owner.

-2.If the user is a customer, the account will autometically be approved on verification.
+2.If the user is a customer, the account will automatically be approved on verification.

 3.In case of theatre owner, an admin will have to approve the account.